amLiux/Electronode-Music/README.md

 let youtubeQuery = "input1 + input2";
 ```
 then we load this into a [**_Browser Window_**](https://electronjs.org/docs/api/browser-window).
-and load the whole query like this:
+And load the whole query like this:
 ```javascript
 youtubeWin.loadURL(`https://www.youtube.com/results?search_query=${youtubeQuery}`);
 ```